Mission

 Colorado is a state with 11 million acres of cropland and there are existing examples of organizations both throughout the country and in Europe that implement sustainable, year-round gleaning operations.

-After three years under fiscal sponsorship to determine whether our organizational model had a place in co-creating a more holistic Colorado food system, we were awarded our Letter of Determination in 2020.
+After three-plus years under fiscal sponsorship to determine whether our organizational model and work held merit as an intervention in co-creating a more holistic Colorado food system, we were awarded our Letter of Determination in 2020.

-To date, our Volunteer Gleaning Corps has harvested more than 2.3 million servings of nutrient-dense surplus produce, diverting these locally grown protective foods into area hunger-relief agencies for community-wide distribution.
-We continue our work to reduce surplus protective foods, to champion and better support Colorado’s smallholder and family farms, to increase the nutrition security of Coloradans and to reinstall cultural food wisdom.
+To date, our Volunteer Gleaning Corps and staff have harvested more than 5 million servings of nutrient-dense surplus produce, moving these locally grown surplus protective foods into area hunger-relief agencies for community-wide distribution, as well as directly to early childhood learning centers and neighborhood sites in the regions where we work.
+We continue our work to reduce surplus protective foods, to champion and better support Colorado’s smallholder and family farms, to increase the nutrition security of Coloradans, and to reinstall cultural food wisdom throughout our communities.

 Team UpRoot